Molecular and cellular insights into lens and cornea regeneration - LE

 Contributing Sections: BI, RE

-Speakers: Lois Smith, Mahnaz Shahidi, Patrice Fort, Miriam Kolko, Thierry D. Leveillard, and Jianhai Du
+Speakers: Mahnaz Shahidi, Patrice Fort, Miriam Kolko, Thierry D. Leveillard, Jianhai Du, and Jean-Sebastian Joyal

 The retina is one of the most metabolically demanding tissues in the body.
 Fluctuating energy demands in the retinal neurons, glia, and vascular cells often require lipid as well as glucose metabolism for energy.
 The highly complex regulation of aerobic and anaerobic metabolism is beginning to be understood, and this mini-symposium will explore these pathways in various retinal cell types with in health and disease